 Eligible applicants can choose one of the following three submission options:

-Option 1: Submit SAT with writing or ACT with writing
+Option 1: Submit SAT or ACT

 Please note: Because standardized test results are used for Brandeis's ongoing research into the relationship between standardized testing and success at Brandeis, all entering first-year students must submit scores over the summer prior to matriculating at Brandeis.